It is in your moments of decision that your destiny is shaped. – Tony Robbins

 Decisions aren’t made over time.
 Decision making isn’t a process.

 It’s a myth that you need to take your time to make a good decision.
 More time does not mean a better decision.
-Usually, it means you delay making the decision, which just leads to procrastinating and wasting time.
+Usually, it means you delay making the decision, which just leads to procrastinating and also wasting time.
 You still end up making the decision in an instant, except now you’ve just wasted time.

 Just put a deadline on it and stick to it.